matthewhartman/open-carousel/README.md

 ```
   <Carousel
     speed='15'                  // speed of moving carousel in seconds
     items={items}               // an array of item objects {name: 'test', logo: 'logo.svg', url: '#'}
     breakpointWidth={720}       // the breakpoint which the carousel stops and logos stack
     itemWidth={200}             // the width of each carousel item
     itemHeight={60}             // the height of each carousel item
+    fallbackMessage='No logos'  // the default message when items are empty
   />
 ```